 We do!
 We have our own MPI approved facility, where we craft our own New Zealand farmed, free range, pasture raised, nut finished pork into our range of traditionally made products.
 Food safety is of the highest importance to Poaka.
 We are independently audited and verified on a regular basis and, carry out a comprehensive product testing regime to ensure all our products exceed the highest food safety and quality standards.
 All of our products are made in small batches to ensure maximum product quality.
 We dry cure our bacon, we freshly grind all the herbs and spices used in our salami and fresh sausages and mix all the ingredients from scratch for maximum flavour.
 When you buy our products, you are buying premium quality products directly from the farmer and the producer!

 Thats right, we finish all of our beautiful free range pigs with Acorns and Sweet Chestnuts!
 We harvest tonnes and tonnes of acorns from locations all over canterbury, enough to finish all our pigs for the whole year.
 We also harvest tonnes of sweet chestnuts from the sweet chestnut orchard we have on the farm.
-We carefully store up all theses acorns and sweet chestnuts so they will last until the following year when we will harvest more.
+We carefully store up all the harvested acorns and sweet chestnuts so they will last until the following year when we will harvest more.
 The pigs feast on the delicious nuts for 6 weeks, during which time the fat and meat takes on the superior flavour and texture that can only be achieved by feeding pigs Acorns and sweet chestnuts!

 Yes we do!
 Read about our money back guarantee here.
 Poaka prides itself on making some of the most delicious pork products available.
 So we want all of our customers to be totally satisfied with their purchase from us.
 If for any reason your product does not arrive in perfect condition or you are unhappy with your purchase, please contact us and we will happily make this right.
 We will either send you a replacement product or fully refund you, whichever you prefer.